Home Our Process About Knowledge Hub

 Key term: Incremental lift = the percentage increase in conversions (or pipeline, or branded search) in the test group compared to the control group.
 This is the number that represents what your marketing actually caused.

-The elegance of this approach is that randomization controls for everything you didn't change.
+The elegance of this approach is that randomisation controls for everything you didn’t change.
 If test and control groups were assigned randomly, they should be similar in every other way — meaning any difference in outcomes is attributable to the marketing exposure, not to some other variable.

 3. Holdout Groups: The Foundation of User-Level Testing